moderneinc/jenkins-ingest/README.md

 |buildTool | Optional | Auto-detected if omitted.
 Current supported value: {`gradle`, `gradlew`, `maven`}. |

 ## `init.gradle` changes
-The `init.gradle` file in Jenkins is now under source control.
-Be careful making changes and be sure to update the `init.gradle` after making changes.
+The `init.gradle` file in this repository is imported into Jenkins.
+Any changes made to the file directly in Jenkins will be stomped on each run of the seed job.